-Foodstuff / food product Applicable to Correct use Basis for guidelines VEGETABLES, MUSHR OOMS AND PROCES SED FOODS Vegetables that accumulate nitrate Infants Vegetables high in nitrate to be avoided: spinach, nettle, beetroot, various lettuces (including rocket), napa cabbage, kale, kohlrabi, pumpkin (all pumpkin types excluding zucchini), radish, celery, fennel, fresh herbs, sprouts, root vegetable juices High nitrate levels.
+Foodstuff / food product Applicable to Correct use Basis for guidelines VEGETABLES, MUSHR OOMS and PROCESS SED FOODS Vegetables that accumulate nitrate Infants Vegetables high in nitrate to be avoided: spinach, nettle, beetroot, various lettuces (including rocket), napa cabbage, kale, kohlrabi, pumpkin (including all varieties of pumpkin, but not zucchini), radish, celery, fennel, fresh herbs, sprouts, root vegetable juices (and green smoothies made from the vegetables mentioned above) High nitrate levels.
 Large amounts of nitrate may have adverse effects on oxygen delivery in the body of a small child.
-Frozen vegetables and processed foods (commercial) Pregnant women All frozen vegetables must be heated before use (for salads, brought to boil and cooled before use).
+Frozen vegetables and processed foods (commercial) Pregnant women Elderly Individuals with weakened immunity All frozen vegetables must be heated before use (for salads, brought to boil and cooled before use).
 Cooled, processed foods designed to be reheated (e.g. casserole) to be heated to boil before consumption.
-Risk of infection by Listeria bacteria.
-Food poisoning which during pregnancy carries a risk of miscarriage.
+Preferably use the products that are to be eaten as they are in good time before the use-by date.
+Risk for the bacterium Listeria monocytogenes .
+In pregnant wo men listeriosis can cause a fever and symptoms similar to the common flu (fever, headache, muscle pain), which can lead to miscarriage or premature birth.
+In the elderly and individuals with weakened immune defence due to their primary disease (cancer or AIDS patients, liver or kidney diseases) or due to cortisone medication, listeriosis usually manifests as sepsis or as meningitis.
 Foreign frozen berries Whole population To be heated before use at 90°C for 5 minutes, or boiled for 2 minutes.
+The Food Authority's recommendations on heating imported frozen berries are based on the Food Authority's register on food poisoning epidemics.
+The register covers all food poisoning epidemics reported by the municipal food control authorities.
+All unheated vegetables can be associated with some type of microbiological risk and 100% certainty can never be given as to the purity of a certain product type.
+There is no recommendation to heat up fresh or frozen Finnish berries as these products are suspected to have transmitted very few cases of food poisoning.
 Risk of Noro virus and hepatite A virus